smartcontarct/bundle.bond/user_stories.md

 ### Try It Out (Edit Account)
 With a `Team/Person` account, on the homepage, you will see a `Edit My Account` section.
 There, you can enter account info, and after clicking `Save Changes`, it will be created.
 After the transaction has confirmed, refresh the page to see the new Account Info, along with its `name`,`logo` and `description` under `Your Account Info.
 To manage the Account Info, simply click on a Edit My Account.

+### Story (Add New Completed project)
+They can add their own projects that will be displayed on the Team/Person dashboard.
+They can also see the their own project list that they have already added.

+### Try It Out (Add New Completed project)
+With a `Team/Person` account, on the homepage, you will see a `Add Project to Resume` section.
+There, you can enter project info (smart contract address), and after clicking `Add a Project`, it will be created.
+After the transaction has confirmed, refresh the page to see the new Resume Info, along with its `name`,`address` and `description` under `Your Resume.
+To manage the Project, simply click on a Edit My Project.
+Then `Project Added` Event will be trigger. after that chain link function will be called to set star for project.

 ### Story (add/remove)
 They can add/remove NFTs to the online reservation system.